koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 In order to this, I create a `buildParentPath` function.
 This function accepts an instance or textInstance and returns the parent directory path.

-First, I create an array to store directory names.
-And then I return a path of the parent directory.
+Let's implement this.
-But React processes instances from child to parent so I have to reverse the order of the directory names.
+I have to reverse the order of the directory names.

 ```ts
 const buildParentPath = (instance: Instance | TextInstance): string => {